g-jgreen/documentation/content/usage/grafana.md

 Here is the example of the dashboard that uses geo map:
 ![Map ](usage/grafana/geo_map.png)

-From the marker which is places on the map, you can also drill down to per device dashboards.
+From the marker which is placed on the map, you can also drill down to per device dashboards.
 ![Map drill down](usage/grafana/details.png)

 {{% alert info %}}
-In case that more than one device are placed on the same location, the marker lists all devices.
+In case multiple devices have the same geo-coordinates, the marker lists all devices.
 {{% /alert %}}